Low frequency signal detection via correlated Ramsey measurements: Results

 The probe coherence time is usually modelled as a function that grows sublinearly with the number of pulses $M$ \cite{deLange2010}.
 In Fig.~\ref{Fig2}(a) we favour DD considering that $T_2 = MT_2^*$ (with $M=8$), and vary $\tau_R$ aiming for detection of a signal with $\omega < \pi/T_2$.
-We observe that it is always possible to find a $\tau_R$ such that correlated Ramsey proves superior whenever $T > T_2$.
-However, the question remains of what happens for slightly larger frequencies (such that the duration of the sequence $T$ can fit within the coherence time $T_2$), but which still remain small enough (such that $T$ must be larger than the dephasing time $T_2^*$).
-We provide an answer in Fig.~\ref{Fig2}(b), where we fix $\tau_R$ to an optimal $0.5T_2^*$ [from Fig.~\ref{Fig2}(a)], $M=1$ such that $\tau = T/2$, and take $T_2 = 30T_2^*$.
-We see that, as expected, correlated Ramsey benefits from a reduced overhead time $\tau_o$ during which no information is acquired.
-From Fig.~\ref{Fig2}, we can conclude that, choosing adequate sequence parameters, correlated Ramsey outperforms DD for the detection of signals whose frequency is $\omega < \pi/T_2$, even for the stringent condition of a $T_2$ that grows linearly with the number of pulses.
+We observe that it is always possible to find a $\tau_R$ such that correlated Ramsey improves the results from DD whenever $T > T_2$.
+For frequencies that can be fit within the coherence time $T_2$, but which still remain small enough (such that $T$ must be larger than the dephasing time $T_2^*$), in Fig.~\ref{Fig2}(b) we show that, for $\tau_R$ to $0.5T_2^*$, it \santi{can} still \santi{be} advantageous to choose to perform correlated Ramsey over the typical \santi{DD} choice, even in an optimistic coherence time scenario for DD in which $T_2 = 30T_2^*$, \santi{conditioned to being able to keep the overhead time short}.
+Thus, these results map the transition from a high frequency regime in which DD is preferred, to a low frequency regime, defined by the coherence time of the probe, in which correlated Ramsey has a better performance.